trinistr/dicey/README.md

 - Limitations: only *equal* **arithmetic** dice are allowed.
 - Example: `dicey 1.5,3,4.5,6 1.5,3,4.5,6 1.5,3,4.5,6`
 - Complexity: **O(n⋅m²)**
+- Running time examples:
+  - 6d1000 — 1.65 seconds
+  - 1000d6 — 10.5 seconds

 ### Brute force

 As a last resort, there is a brute force algorithm which goes through every possible dice roll and adds results together.
-While quickly growing terrible in performace, it has the largest input space, allowing to work with completely nonsensical dice, including aforementioned dice with complex numbers.
+While quickly growing terrible in performace, it has the largest input space, allowing to work with completely nonsensical dice, including complex numbers and altogether non-numeric values.

 - Limitations: without **vector_number** all values must be numbers, otherwise almost any values are viable.
-- Example: `dicey 5 1,0.1,2 1,-1,1,-1,0`
+- Example: `dicey 5 1,0.1,2 A,B,C`
 - Complexity: **O(mⁿ)**
+  - 6d10 — 0.45 seconds
+  - 10d6 — 22 seconds

 ## Development